drpatrik/combatris/README.md

 - [X] Allow user to change game settings (level, etc) in UI
 - [X] Auto discovery of broadcast address (e.g. 192.168.1.255)
 - [ ] Display Winner / Position on game-over splash screen
+- [ ] Add support for TCP/IP so we allow play over internet
 - [ ] Sound
 - [ ] Remove the pane for showing combo/latest move and display combo/last move direct on the frame
 - [ ] Add new animation for combo/last clearing move
 - [ ] Configure which joystick to use (if many available)
 - [ ] Move joystick mapping and other settings to a config-file
-- [ ] Write a TCP/IP gateway server for Internet based support
 - [ ] Do a proper implementation of the sliding window protocolx
 - [ ] Unit tests for all score combinations